The Dirt Half Challenge complies with the UK Athletics rules:

-You will not be given a medal or finishers T-shirt at the finish if you do not have a race number.
+You will not be given a medal at the finish if you do not have a race number.

 The Event reserves the right to refuse access to anyone who declares false information on their application form, not making the required payment, or otherwise fails to meet the stated entry requirements.

 Participants participate on their own initiative and by entering you agree that no claims can be made against the Event organisers, and any party acting on its behalf.

 All participants must wear a bib chip so that they can be included in the official results via chip timing.

 By participating, all participants confirm that they are satisfied with their names and any photographs or photographs taken during their race involvement to be used to market the Event.

 All participants must acknowledge and agree that personal information (including medical information recorded on my race number or collected by medical staff may be stored during or after the Event) is stored, used and disclosed by the Event Organisers in connection with the organisation and administration of the Event.

 The Event Race Director reserves, at his absolute discretion, the right to modify, attach or omit all of the Official Rules.

 Participants will be bound by any adjustment or annex of the Official Rules issued prior to the Event.

 We do not recommend the use of personal MP3 players on the course as you need to be aware of other runners and to hear marshals instructions.
 If you do wear headphones then it’s at your own risk.